weaviate/Verba/README.md

 ```

 ## Unstructured
 Verba supports importing documents through Unstructured (e.g .pdf).
 To use them you need the `UNSTRUCTURED_API_KEY` environment variable.
 You can get it from [Unstructured](https://unstructured.io/)

 ```
 UNSTRUCTURED_API_KEY=YOUR-UNSTRUCTURED-KEY
+UNSTRUCTURED_API_URL=YOUR-SELF-HOSTED-INSTANCE # If you are self hosting, in the form of `http://localhost:8000/general/v0/general`
 ```

 ## Github